skit-ai/dialogy-template-simple-transformers/README.md

 ### 7. Releases

 Once the model performance achieves a satisfactory metric, we want to release and persist the dataset, models and reports.
-To do this, we meet the final command `slu release --version VERSION`
+To do this, we meet the final command `slu release --version VERSION`.

 ```shell
 slu release -h